shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab10_Mobile.md

 # Practice Lab 10 - Field Service mobile app

 ## Lab scenario
-Exploring the capabilities of the Field Service Mobile App to track and manage service activities efficiently.
+Configure the capabilities of the Field Service Mobile App to track and manage service activities efficiently.
 The scenario involves a simulated service call where a customer reports a malfunctioning machine and use the mobile app to schedule the appointment, navigate to the customer's location, update work order details, capture customer signatures, and close out the service call.

 ## Lab objective
 In this lab, you will perform: